AkashVijay/AkashVijay.github.io/README.md

 ## About Me
 My name's Akash Vijay and I'm a software engineer pursuing a bachelor's in Electrical and Computer Engineering.
 Outside of school, I enjoy playing chess, investing, and watching basketball.

-Feel free to message me on LinkedIn, I enjoy connecting with new people and learning more about them!
+Feel free to message me on [LinkedIn](https://www.linkedin.com/in/akashxvijay/) or at my email: axvij1016@gmail.com, I enjoy connecting with new people and learning more about them!

 ---